Ameenafz248/expl-docs/docs/ywl.md

  ![](img/ywlexp4.png) ![](img/ywlexp3.png)

-PARSE STACK-AFTER READ       ATTRIBUTE STACK-AFTER READ
+PARSE STACK-AFTER REDUCTION       ATTRIBUTE STACK-AFTER REDUCTION

 3\.
 On reading + lexer creates a node and sets its op field to +.
 The flag field is set to 1 indicating that the node contains an operator.
 This node is passed to the parser by setting yylval to a pointer to this node.